-Boud (1994) - three-stage model (see Figure 1) Wong et al. (1995) - coding scheme adapted from Boud et al. (1985) Kember et al. (2008) - four- category model to assess written work Return to experience The learner returns to and recaptures the experience in context in full impact.
+Boud (1994) - three-stage model Wong et al. (1995) - coding scheme adapted Kember et al. (2008) - four- (see Figure 1) from Boud et al. (1985) category model to assess written Return to experience The learner returns to and recaptures the experience in context in full impact.
 The learner mentally revisits and vividly portrays the focus experience.
 Attending to feelings Learners focus on the feelings and emotions which were/are present.
 These feelings can inhibit or enhance possibilities for further reflection and learning.
 Negative feelings are discharged and positive ones can be celebrated.
 Re-evaluation of experience This includes the four aspects of association, integration, validation, and appropriation.
 Association - relating new information with what is already known.
 Integration - seeking relationships between new and old information.
 Validation - determining the authenticity for the learner of the ideas and feelings which have resulted.
 Appropriation is the process of making the knowledge one's own and part of one's normal ways of operating.
 All four aspects are not stages which learners should pass, but parts of a whole.
 Attending to feelings Utilising positive feelings.
 Removing obstructive feelings.
 Association Linking prior knowledge, feelings or attitudes with new knowledge, feelings or attitudes.
 Discovering prior knowledge, feelings or attitudes that are no longer consistent with new knowledge, feelings or attitudes.
 Re-assessing prior knowledge, feelings or attitudes and modifying them to accommodate new knowledge, feelings or attitudes.
 Integration Seeking the nature of relationships of prior knowledge, feelings or attitudes.
 Arriving at insights.
 Validation Testing for internal consistency between new appreciations and prior knowledge or beliefs.
-Appropriation Making knowledge one's own.
-New knowledge, feelings or attitude entering into own sense of identity.
+Appropriation Making knowledge, feelings or attitude entering into own sense of identity.
 New knowledge, feelings or attitudes becoming a significant force in own life.
 Outcome of reflection Transformation in perspectives.
 Changes in behaviour.
-Commitment to action.
-Non-reflection The answer shows no evidence of the student attempting to reach an understanding of the concept or theory which underpins the topic.
+Commitment to action. work Non-reflection The answer shows no evidence of the student attempting to reach an understanding of the concept or theory which underpins the topic.
 The material has been placed into an essay without the student thinking seriously about it, trying to interpret the material, or forming a view.
 Largely reproduction, with or without adaptation, of the work of others.
 Understanding Evidence of understanding of a concept or topic.
 The material is confined to theory.
 Reliance upon what was in the textbook or the lecture notes.
 A theory is not related to personal experiences, real-life applications or practical situations.
-Reflection A theory is applied to practical situations.
 Situations encountered in practice will be considered and successfully discussed in relation to what has been taught.
 There will be personal insights which go beyond book theory.
-Evidence of a change in perspective over a fundamental belief of the understanding of a key concept or phenomenon.
-Critical reflection is unlikely to occur frequently.
+Critical reflection Critical reflection is unlikely to occur frequently.